PNair05/homebite/README.md

-# CampusBites (SwiftUI)
+# HomeBite (SwiftUI)

-CampusBites is an iOS SwiftUI app for university students to share, buy, or sell home-cooked meals.
+HomeBite is an iOS SwiftUI app for university students to share, buy, or sell home-cooked meals.

 ## Features